menu

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Shaver Lake is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Shaver Lake isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Shaver Lake are a mix of both white- and blue-collar jobs.
 Overall, Shaver Lake is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Shaver Lake who work in management occupations (29.55%), office and administrative support (15.91%), and healthcare (11.36%).

 And if you like science, one thing you'll find is that Shaver Lake has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.